AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/sword-coast-adventurers-guide/4-races-of-the-realms.md

 Pushed from their nests, strongheart halflings typically try to have as many comforts of home with them as possible.
 Non-stronghearts with a more practical bent can find strongheart travel habits maddening, but their lightfoot cousins typically enjoy the novelty of it—so long as the lightfoots don't have to carry any of the baggage.

-While often stereotyped as fat and lazy due to their homebound mindset and obsession with fine food, strongheart halfings are typically quite industrious.
+While often stereotyped as fat and lazy due to their homebound mindset and obsession with fine food, strongheart halflings are typically quite industrious.
 Nimble hands, their patient mindset, and their emphasis on quality makes them excellent weavers, potters, wood carvers, basket makers, painters, and farmers.

 Strongheart halflings have all the racial traits of stouts in the Player's Handbook.
 Strongheart halflings are shorter on average than their lightfoot kin, and tend to have rounder faces.
 They have the skin tones and hair colors of humans, with most having brown hair.
 Unlike their lightfoot cousins, strongheart halflings often have blond or black hair and blue or green eyes.
 Males don't grow beards or mustaches, but both males and females can grow sideburns down to mid-cheek, and both genders plait them into long braids.